 - Nuts are high in fat.
 If too many are consumed, it could cause pancreatitis.

 - Some nuts are toxic for dogs and cats.

 - They can be a choking hazard.
 Some of the smaller nuts can cause intestinal blockages as well as be a choking hazard.

 - Their high fiber content and the fact that they can be hard to digest can lead to stomach upset.

 - Coatings on some nuts can cause gastric irritation and also be potentially harmful to pets.
 For example, some nuts are heavily coated with salt.
 Excessive salt can lead to sodium ion poisoning.

 - If eaten, the shells of nuts can cause trauma to the gastrointestinal lining.

 Safe Nuts to Give Pets

 As will all things in life, moderation is key.
 Only give nuts with extreme care, and be sure to monitor your pet in case they choke on a nut.
-DO NOT give your pet too many nuts, even if on this ‘safe list.’
-It can lead to stomach upset with possible vomiting and diarrhea as well as pancreatitis.
+DO NOT give your pet too many nuts, even if they are on this ‘safe list.’
+It can lead to stomach upset with possible vomiting and diarrhea, as well as pancreatitis.